Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: LDQ Scheduling

-Consequently, $V(\bX)$ is a Lyapunov function and proof of Theorem \ref{thm:2} is complete.
+Consequently, $V(\bX(t))$ is a Lyapunov function and the proof of Theorem \ref{thm:2} is complete.

 The simulation results show that the network shown in Figure \ref{fig6} is indeed unstable under LDQ scheduling.
 In this simulation all the service rates are $1$, and the arrival rate is $0.2$.
-The result is shown in Figure \ref{fig7}.
-As one can see, first all the queues become equal but then do not go to $0$ and remain constant in this example.
+The result of the simulation is shown in Figure \ref{fig7}.
+As one can see, the fluid levels of the queues do not reach zero.

 The basic intuition behind this fact is the following.
 Consider the simple case of Figure \ref{fig8}.
-We have one queue in each station so no scheduling is needed.
-However, LDQ serves only one of the queues at a time, and they are virtually in the same group.
-Consequently, LDQ is not throughput optimal if we have a cycle in the network.
+We have one queue in each group so no scheduling is needed.
+However, in the stochastic system, LDQ serves only one of the queues at a time if the queue-lengths are not equal.
+This illustrates that LDQ may not be throughput-optimal if we have a cycle in the network.

-In the end, we see some simulation results for the basic Lu-Kumar network under LDQ scheduling.
-The network topology is acyclic so we expect LDQ to be stable.
-Simulation results shown in Figure \ref{fig9} verifies this.
-In this simulation, all the service rate are $1$, and the arrival rate is $0.4$.
-As one can see, first all the queues become equal and then go to $0$ together.
+In the end, we see the simulation result for the Lu-Kumar network under LDQ scheduling.
+The network topology is acyclic, so we expect LDQ to be stable.
+The simulation result shown in Figure \ref{fig9} verifies this.
+In this simulation, all the service rates are $1$, and the arrival rate is $0.4$.
+As one can see, the fluid level at all queues becomes zero after some finite time.

 \acks This work is supported by MURI grant BAA 07-036.18.
+We thank the anonymous referees for many helpful remarks.